-My favourite type of wedding is a DIY one.
+My favourite type of wedding to photograph is a DIY one.
+(Check out my DIY Wedding Ideas page for inspiration!)
 They are usually a lot more work for the bride and groom but arm yourself with an efficient brigade of bridesmaids and you get the perfect wedding that reflects every aspect of your personality.
 This is exactly what Jennifer and Mark did for their big day.

 I started the morning at the Eleven Didsbury Park hotel where Evka and Sarah from Evka Modern Vintage worked their magic on the bride and her bridesmaids.
 The girls looked amazing with their vintage hair styles and their Hell Bunny dresses.